Complaints and feedback

 Complaints

-• the OPP complaint process; and
+- the OPP complaint process

-• the victim’s right to contact the Victims of Crime Commissioner if they made a complaint to the OPP and are dissatisfied with the OPP’s response.
+- their right to contact the Victims of Crime Commissioner if they made a complaint to the OPP and are dissatisfied with the OPP’s response.

-Any person directly affected by an act, omission, or a decision of the OPP may make a formal complaint.
+Any other person directly affected by an act, omission, or a decision of the OPP may make a formal complaint.
 This includes:

-• defence solicitors
+- defence solicitors

-• barristers
+- barristers

-• investigative agencies such as Victoria Police
+- investigative agencies such as Victoria Police

-• the courts
+- the courts

-• accused persons
+- accused persons

-• family members of accused persons.
+- family members of accused persons.

 How to make a complaint to the OPP